Last updated on February 1st, 2019

 - Cooking and baking ingredients, such as baking powder.

-Because trademark class 30 is so broad, it can be easier to talk about goods which fall outside of it.
-Note that the following products of goods are specifically not trademark class 30 goods:
+Because trademark Class 30 is so broad, it can be easier to talk about goods which fall outside of it.
+For example, consider a couple of the following products:

 Searching for Similar Trademarks